Is selling to corporates right for you and your business?

 There’s also there are the various stakeholders to consider.
 It’s rare that you’ll speak to someone who’s the gatekeeper, decision maker, budget holder and person who actually pays the invoice.
 Arguably, if that’s the case then you’re not dealing with a corporate!

-Dominique Stillman told me about the long lead times and purchasing processes: “That ‘will we, won’t we’ could be very frustrating for people that aren’t ready for that kind of thing.”
+Dominique Stillman mentioned long lead times and purchasing processes: “That ‘will-we-won’t-we’ could be very frustrating for people that aren’t ready for that kind of thing.”

-Alex Coward said that ‘people come to me…very focused on how they would sell it to the individual.
-And when you sell it to a corporate, you have to sell it to the boss and not the individual that gets the benefit, which means the boss needs to see a follow on benefit.”
+Alex Coward said that ‘people come to me…very focused on how they would sell their services to an individual.
+When you sell it to a corporate, you have to sell it to the boss, not the individual that gets the benefit, which means the boss needs to see a follow on benefit.”

-Alex shared a really good example of this adaptation of what you’re selling when considering differing points of view; “say you want to teach yoga in corporates [so] they get less stressed employees.
+Alex shared a good example of this way of adapting what you’re selling depending on the stakeholder you’re speaking to; “say you want to teach yoga in corporates [so] they get less stressed employees.
 [The corporates] don’t give a f**k about less stressed employees, because the stressed employees are still going to show up [and] do their job.
 Them being stressed doesn’t really bother them.
 So the benefit [for the employer is] that their employees are going to be more productive…There’s always got to be that return on investment angle.”

 Longer payment terms